fsolt/dcpo_dem_mood/readme.txt

 ```
 To smoothly compile the file also requires the followng software environment:

-- R version >= 4.1.2
+- R version >= 4.1.1
 - Pandoc 2.16.2
 - R packages
     - rlang_1.0.1 # Very important
     - rmarkdown_2.11
+    - bookdown_0.24
+    - tinytex_0.37 (or similar laTex typesetting system, such as MikTex)

+Replicators can utilize the `renv` package to gain a more specific software environment for the replication.
-Then extract the `renv.zip` in the current directory as a folder of renv/.
+To do so requires extracting the `renv.zip` in the current directory as a separate folder, renv/.
-Make sure you have the directory structure as below to process the following steps:
+The directory structure is like this:

     ~/
     |   analysisData.R